mastermel/dccs-to-ynab/README.md

     ]

     environment:
-      - SYNC_INTERVAL="8h" # Change this to the interval you prefer
+      SYNC_INTERVAL: 8h # Change this to the interval you prefer

     volumes:
       - ${PWD}/config.yml:/dccs-to-ynab.yml